KE-Johnston1/threattrace-lab/heatmap-visualizer/README.md

 ## Sample Output

-Visual samples and saved heatmaps will be added to the `/samples` folder.
+Visual samples and saved heatmaps are stored in the `/samples` folder.

+Each image includes a caption explaining attacker behavior and detection insights.

+To generate your own:
+python heatmap_builder.py --log mock-honeypot.log --save samples/heatmap.png

 ## Integration